Smith-at-Forge/Smith-at-Forge/README.md

 👋 Hi, I’m @Smith-at-Forge
 👀 I’m interested in AI, graphic design and web/app development.
-🌱 I’m currently learning web development.
-So far, I've completed:
+🌱 I’m currently learning full stack web development.
+So far, I've completed entire front end bereich:
-- The Basics of HTML and CSS
+- INtermediate level of HTML, CSS and JavaScript
 - Responsive design using Flexbox and Grid systems
-- The Bootstrap framework
+- Bootstrap framework and jQuery library
 - A Web Design Masterclass

-- The Basics of JavaScript
+My next goal is to dive deeper into Backend bereich.
+You can discover more about my projects and follow my learning journey here:

-Discover more about my projects and development experience here: https://smith-at-forge.github.io/project-hub
+Discover more about my projects here: https://smith-at-forge.github.io/project-hub

 💞️ I’m looking to collaborate on smaller-scale projects to gain hands-on experience in development or cybersecurity.
 ⚡ Fun fact: My hobby is collecting "Hello World" programs in every programming language imaginable.

-📫 How to reach me: contact[at]smith-at-forge[dot]com
+📫 How to reach me: Contact details are available on my website above.
+Feel free to get in touch!

 <!---
 Smith-at-Forge/Smith-at-Forge is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.